stefanrieken/c6502/README.md

 Java-based emulator,
 [here](https://github.com/stefanrieken/simple64/tree/master/src/test/resources).

 c6502 implements the 32x32 display using GTK+ 3.
 The keyboard is not yet implemented.

+c6502 now has full (untested) support for the WDC65c02 extensions if compiled with `-DWDC65c02`.
+(As the 65c02 is fully backwards compatible for well-defined instructions, the flag is mainly used to mark 65c02 extensions in code, and / or to save a tiny amount of overhead.)

 ## 6502 instruction encoding
 Thanks to: [https://llx.com/Neil/a2/opcodes.html](https://llx.com/Neil/a2/opcodes.html)